Purdue-CS193/homework-0-JasonX354/index.md

+# Jason Xie's First CS193 Homework

+## Favorite things about cS193:
+- Lecture recordings are posted every Wednesday
+- PSO Attendance is not mandatory
+- No exams and no textbooks!
+- The lecturers are just like me fr

+## Guide Archive:

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.